 ABCD CENTRAL STAFF: The staff at the Central office of Head Start & Children's Services oversees the delivery of services to all ABCD locations in Boston and the Mystic Valley area.
 It provides fiscal management, evaluates the delivery of services and arranges for program development with other local organizations.
-The central management team consists of theDirectorof Head Start & Children's Services, Deputy Directors and Component Coordinators.
-The Central Staff shares responsibility with local Center Directors for the overall quality of the Center.
+The central management team consists of the Vice President of Head Start & Children's Services, Deputy Directors, Directors and Component Coordinators.
+Central staff shares responsibility with local Center Directors for the overall quality of each center.

 LOCAL ADMINISTRATORS: The Center Director carries out the administration of the local ABCD Head Start & Children's Services centers.
 The Center Director has overall responsibility for implementing the program policies, as well as program governance, educational planning, staff hiring, and supervision.
-In some locations the Center Director is supported by a Program Administrator or an Assistant Director.

-EDUCATION STAFF: The education component has the following positions: Education Supervisor, Teacher, and Teacher Assistant.
+EDUCATION STAFF: The education component has the following positions: Education Supervisor, Teacher, Teacher Assistant and Education Trainee.
 Several classrooms are supported by Mentor/Coaches, who provide support to teachers on effective teaching practices.
 All Education staff meet the education and experience requirements of the Office of Head Start, EEC, and NAEYC for accredited programs.
 Education Supervisors have a minimum of a Bachelor Degree in Early Childhood Education or a related field.
-Early Head Start Teachers have at a minimum an Infant/Toddler Child Development Associate (CDA).
+Early Head Start Teachers have at a minimum an Infant/ Toddler Child Development Associate (CDA).
 Preschool Teachers have at a minimum an Associate Degree in Early Childhood Education or a related field; Teacher Assistants have a Child Development Associate (CDA) Credential or they are working towards their CDA or Associate Degree.
 All education staff are certified in First Aid and CPR and receive continuous training and education support to enhance their skills throughout the year.